BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Impact Statement

 In this paper, we answer the research question by proposing \proj, a physics-aligned interactive benchmark designed to assess LLMs' capabilities in engineering construction tasks.
-To our knowledge, this is the first benchmark that enables LLMs to perform 3D structure construction via natural language instructions and evaluates their performance within a physically constrained environment.
+To our knowledge, except one concurrent work: BesiegeField \citep{zhang2025agentic} (see Appendix \ref{app:related_work} for more details), this is the first benchmark that enables LLMs to perform 3D structure construction via natural language instructions and evaluates their performance within a physically constrained environment. \proj consists of three components: task definition, LLM-based construction, and simulation-based evaluation, enabling in-depth comparison and analysis of LLMs.
+It supports customization of each component (see Figure \ref{fig:pipeline}).
 Examples of construction results are shown in Figure \ref{fig:fig1}.
-Comparison between \proj and existing benchmarks are provided in Table \ref{tab:benchmark_comparison} (\emph{See Appendix \ref{app:related_work} for more related work}), implying that our work substantially expands the scope of current LLM benchmarks to 3D construction domains.
-Our technical contributions are summarized as follows. \begin{itemize} \item \textbf{We establish a highly customizable benchmarking framework for in-depth comparison and analysis of LLMs, featuring detailed logging}.
-It by default consists of three components: task definition, LLM-based construction, and simulation-based evaluation.
-It supports customization of each component (see Figure \ref{fig:pipeline}). \item \textbf{We create an extendable task design strategy}.
-The strategy includes three task categories with quantifiable difficulty levels, along with corresponding evaluation metrics. \item \textbf{We develop a key framework module: a 3D Spatial Geometric Computation Library}.
-The module facilitates computations and feedback in iterative 3D construction to ensure accurate execution of LLMs’ language instructions.
-As the geometric computation functions in the widely used Besiege simulator \citep{besiege} are closed-source and inaccessible, our open-source module reproduces its building operations. \item \textbf{We design an LLM agentic workflow that effectively evaluates diverse model capabilities}.
-It serves as a baseline for workflow development in the engineering construction domain.